 Canadian cereal has a rich history.
 Some mills have been around since 1819!
 Today, there are also many new and exciting options.
 Canadian companies are making innovative cereals with superfoods.
 This is changing how many people start their day.

 Want to learn more?
-Discover our list of ten great Canadian cereal brands that combine long-standing traditions with new ideas.
+Discover our list of twenty great Canadian cereal brands that combine long-standing traditions with new ideas.
 They also focus on sustainability.

 Best of all, you’ll be supporting local farmers and producers when you buy them.